Tākitimu

-Tākitimu was a waka (canoe) with whakapapa throughout the Pacific particularly with Samoa, the Cook Islands, and New Zealand in ancient times.
-In several Māori traditions, the Tākitimu was one of the great Māori migration ships that brought Polynesian migrants to New Zealand from Hawaiki.
-The canoe was said to have been captained by Tamatea.
+Tākitimu was a waka (canoe) with connections to the Cook Islands and New Zealand in ancient times.
+In several Māori traditions, Tākitimu was one of the great voyaging canoes that carried Polynesian migrants from Hawaiki to New Zealand.
+It was said to have been captained by Tamatea Arikinui.

 Cook Islands Māori traditions

 The Tākitumu [sic] was an important waka in the Cook Islands with one of the districts on the main island of Rarotonga consequently named after it.
 Sir Tom Davis, a former prime minister of the Cook Islands, wrote, in the form of a novel, an account of 300 years of voyaging of the Tākitumu by his own forebears as told in their traditions.

 New Zealand Māori traditions

 The Tākitimu appears in many traditions around New Zealand.
-Most accounts agree that the Tākitimu was a sacred canoe.
+Most accounts agree that the Tākitimu was a tapu (sacred) canoe.
 Many also give the name of the captain as "Tamatea", although in different forms.
 (He is not to be confused with Tama-te-kapua, who sailed the Arawa to New Zealand.)